joemasilotti/masilotti.com/_posts/2020-12-17-swift-dependency-injection.md

 // ...
 ```

  `FakeInjector` has the added benefit of only requiring instantiating fakes we care about.
-Said another way, we can let the fake coordinator do its job (nothing) when worrying about interaction with the router.
+We let the fake coordinator do its job (nothing) and only care about interaction with the router.

 ```swift
 controller.tapButton("Read blog")
 XCTAssert(injector.router.lastPath, "/blog")
 ```

 But we still have one issue.
-Each instance is being instantiated every single time the injector is created.
+Each instance is being instantiated every single time we create the injector.
 If `Router` is at all expensive it to create it could have a huge impact on performance.

 ## Make all variables lazy